vgurianov/srt/docs/started.md

 ## Dependencies

-The following dependencies are required to install and use mms:
+The following dependency is required to install and use pymms:

 [matplotlib](https://matplotlib.org/) (>= 1.4) for module drawing.py.